plone/training/index.rst

     optional

 Please note that this document is not complete without the spoken word of a trainer.
-Even though we attempt to include the most important parts of what we teach in the narrative it can not be considered complete without the spoken word.
+Even though we attempt to include the most important parts of what we teach in the narrative but reading it here can in no way be considered equal to attending a training.

 .. toctree::
     :maxdepth: 2

     CHANGES
-    roadmap